How writers can craft a content distribution strategy for the Web

 As you get more advanced

-Establish your presence in relevant communities and regularly contribute to guest posts.
+Establish your presence in relevant communities and regularly contribute to guest posts to help further distribute your content and voice.
 Browse social media to find groups relevant to your area of expertise.
 Network with others in those groups to discover opportunities such as other platforms or opportunities for guest blogging.
 If you’re contributing a guest post, remember that you’ll be building your reputation as an expert and you'll want to provide value that can’t be found elsewhere.
 You may also want to see how your content is performing and adjust future posts.
 Additionally, it’s always a good idea to optimize for SEO.

 A SME (subject matter expert) case study